jeanluct/microgyro_code/README.md

 # waveswim.f90

-This repository contains Fortran 90 code for the paper "[ Microswimmer trapping in surface waves with shear][1]" by [Francesco Michele Ventrella][2], Nimish Pujara, Guido Boffetta, Massimo Cencini, Jean-Luc Thiffeault and Filippo De Lillo
+This repository contains Fortran 90 code for the paper "[Microswimmer trapping in surface waves with shear][1]" by [Francesco Michele Ventrella][2], Nimish Pujara, Guido Boffetta, Massimo Cencini, Jean-Luc Thiffeault and Filippo De Lillo.

 ## Code and parameter file

 The following files part of this repository:

-* wavesiwm.f90    - Code that integrates the trajectory of a swimmer
+* wavesiwm.f90    - code that integrates the trajectory of a swimmer
 * input.dat       - input file

 ## Citing this work